alphamikle/el/README.md

     return Builder(
       builder: (BuildContext context) {
         return MaterialApp(
-          /// The first variable - [supportedLocales], which contains all the generated and fallback locales
+          /// The first variable - [supportedLocales], which contains all the generated and fallback locales, alongside with default material, cupertino and so on
           supportedLocales: supportedLocales,

           /// The second - [localizationsDelegates], which contains generated and default delegates for work of localizations in general